CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

 purpose, separate projects for the different types of data should be
 registered:

-a.
-Data project with all the genomic and transcriptomic data produced.
+1. Data project with all the genomic and transcriptomic data produced.

-b.
-Analysis project with the genome assembly.
+2. Analysis project with the genome assembly.

-c.
-Analysis project with the alternate genome assembly (optional).
+3. Analysis project with the alternate genome assembly (optional).

-d.
-Species overview umbrella project with the data and analysis
-    projects as children.
+4. Species overview umbrella project with the data and analysis projects as children.

 The projects can be registered either to the ENA or the NCBI, but we